1998–99 Manchester United F.C. season: Football League Cup

 White Hart Lane, the stadium of the quarter-final match against Tottenham Hotspur.

 The Football League Cup is a cup knockout competition open to clubs in the Premier League and the Football League; clubs participating in European competitions are given a bye to the Third Round, while other Premier League clubs are given a bye to the Second Round.
-In previous seasons, Ferguson used the League Cup as an opportunity provide first team experience to their younger players and reserves, while resting many of their first-team players.
-Ferguson has previously suggested to reduce the number of fixtures in the League Cup.
+In previous seasons, Ferguson used the League Cup as an opportunity to provide first-team experience to their younger players and reserves, while resting many of their first-team players.
+Ferguson has previously suggested reducing the number of fixtures in the League Cup.

 In the third round of the competition, Ferguson started the game with just one player from the starting players against Derby in the league.
-United required extra-time to defeat Bury, eventually winning 2–0 with goals from Erik Nevland and Ole Gunnar Solskjær.
+United required extra time to defeat Bury, eventually winning 2–0 with goals from Erik Nevland and Ole Gunnar Solskjær.
 In the fourth round, two more goals from Solskjær gave United a 2–1 victory over Nottingham Forest, earning them a place in the quarter-finals for the first time since they reached the final in 1994.
 United were beaten in the quarter-finals by eventual winners Tottenham Hotspur: two goals from Chris Armstrong and one from David Ginola gave Spurs a 3–1 victory, despite Ferguson starting Ryan Giggs and Teddy Sheringham following their injuries, with ex-Spurs striker Sheringham scoring the consolation for United on his return to White Hart Lane.